gyxxyg/TRACE/README.md

 TODO
 - [x] Release the model checkpoints
 - [x] Release the inference and evaluation code
-- [] Release the training and fine-tuning code
+- [x] Release the training and fine-tuning code
-- [] Release the training data
+- [ ] Release the training data
+- [ ] Release the TRACE-Retrieval, which outputs timestamps of input frames instead of predict unseen timestamps.

 ## Overview